Tutorial: Customize a gallery in PowerApps

 Show a scroll bar

-If your users might not have touch screens or mouse wheels, configure the Gallery control to show a scroll bar when the user hovers over it with the mouse.
+If your users might have neither touch screens nor mouse wheels, configure the gallery to show a scroll bar when the user hovers over it with the mouse.
 That way, users can show all accounts even if the screen can't show them all at once.

-Select the Gallery control as the first procedure describes.
+Select the gallery as the first procedure describes.

-On the Gallery tab, click or tap Show scrollbar, and confirm that the value of that property has changed to true.
+On the Gallery tab, select Show scrollbar, and confirm that the value of that property has changed to true.

-In this tutorial, you've customized the Gallery control and the title of the default browse screen of a generated app.
+In this tutorial, you've customized the gallery and made other changes to the default screen for browsing records in a generated app.
 You can also customize the default screens for displaying details and creating or updating accounts.
-Those screens contain a Display form control and an Edit form control, and you can change (for example) which types of data they show and in which order.
+As the browse screen contains a gallery, the other two screens in the app contain forms.
+You can change, for example, which types of data the forms show and in which order.